stijnvermeir/mtgcards/manual.md

 2. **Number** Compare numeric fields against a number
 3. **Date** Compare date fields against a date
 4. **Time** Compare timestamp fields against a time
+5. **Deck** Check if a card is present in a deck

+Each filter can be negated to have the opposite effect.
+For example, with the Deck filter, you can either show only the cards that are in a certain deck or show all cards that are not in certain deck.

+### magiccardmarket.eu integration
+You can fetch prices for selected cards by clicking *the cloud icon*.

+In the Deck window, you can add selected cards to a wantslist by clicking *the heart icon*.

+In order for [magiccardmarket.eu](http://magiccardmarket.eu) integration to work, you'll need an account there and add an app to your profile.
+Adding an app to your profile will give you an App token, App secret, Access token and Access token secret.
+Once you enter this information in the Options, under magiccardmarket.eu tab, you're ready to go.

 ### Proxy generation
 In the Deck window, you can select multiple cards.
-When you click *Create Proxies*, choose a name for the output PDF.
+When you click *the printer icon*, choose a name for the output PDF.
 The selected cards will be printed and cards will be printed as many times as they are used in the deck.

 ### Keyboard search
 After selecting a cell in Pool, Collection or Card window, you can just start typing and the application will search for the first matching cell in that column.